F5Networks/f5-openstack-docs/docs/lbaas/index.rst

 ==========================================

 The |oslbaas| orchestrates BIG-IP Application Delivery Controllers (ADCs) with OpenStack Networking (Neutron) services.
-The Integration consists of the `F5 Agent for OpenStack Neutron`_ and `F5 Driver for OpenStack LBaaSv2`_, which work together to configure F5 BIG-IP Local Traffic Manager (LTM) objects via the `OpenStack Networking API`_.
+The Integration consists of the :agent:`F5 Agent for OpenStack Neutron <index.html>` and :driver:`F5 Driver for OpenStack LBaaSv2 <index.html>`, which work together to configure F5 BIG-IP Local Traffic Manager (LTM) objects via the `OpenStack Networking API`_.

 .. _os-lbaas-prereqs: